-Served with rich olive oil and crusty breads made with good strong flour, this is the sort of dining that can really appeal.
-You simply get stuck into the fabulous intense, gamey flavours of some of the salamis, the bresaola, the hams, bruschetti, olives.
+Served with rich olive oil and crusty bread made with good strong flour, this is the sort of dining that can really appeal.
+You simply get stuck into the fabulous intense, gamey flavours of some of the salamis, the bresaola, the hams, bruschetta, olives.

 The cheeses that I feverishly wrote down the names of in the hope I could source them again back home, were divine.

 All of this topped off with a good coffee, the ingredients for a simple but great evening.

 Occupying a corner of the Piazz’Antonino, this airy restaurant decorated entirely in white, is a very modern European-styled establishment at which to enjoy the delicious plates created by the talented chef.
 Again, like all good restaurants in Sorrento, Italy the best of local seafood, meats and vegetables are conjured into modern interpretations of wonderful Italian standards and creative tasting menus.

 Pepe Bianco is a beautiful restaurant in a great location.

 Enjoy watching the scenery pass you by as you dine discretely in this most attractive room.

 I really hate the word ‘budget’ when it comes to the concept of dining.

 I have eaten food that might not have cost a fortune but for flavour and experience, it has been priceless.
 So, I am calling this section ‘Casual or Just Fun’.

 The food is still wonderful and these suggested restaurants in Sorrento embrace the local ideal of what is both casual and fun.